Naval Submarine Base Kings Bay: Trident Refit Facility

 The Trident Refit Facility (TRF) is the largest tenant command at Kings Bay and has kept a significant portion of the United States Fleet Ballistic Missile submarines at sea since 1985.
 TRF provides quality industrial-level and logistics support for the incremental overhaul, modernization, and repair of Trident submarines.
 It also furnishes global submarine supplies and spare parts support.
 In addition, TRF provides maintenance and support services to other submarines, regional maintenance customers, and other activities as requested.

-The Trident Refit Facility possesses the largest covered drydock in the world, measuring 700 ft long, 100 ft wide, and 67 ft deep.
+According to the Navy, the Trident Refit Facility possesses the largest covered drydock in the Northern Hemisphere, measuring 700 ft long, 100 ft wide, and 67 ft deep.
 A state-of-the-art Magnetic Silencing Facility (MSF) provides degaussing services, including ranging and the removal of permanent magnetism for submarines of the U.S. Navy and the British Royal Navy, as well as for steel-hulled surface warships.
 The MSF is the only facility of its kind on the East Coast, and it is also used for research and development of future magnetic systems.
 The Defensive Ordnance Support Facility maintains and stores all of the torpedoes carried by the Trident missile submarines for self-defense.